MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 ## Run a discovery cycle and view reports for the scanner

-1. In your PowerShell session, restart the **Azure Information Protection Scanner** service by running the following command:
+1. In your PowerShell session, start the scanner, by running the following command:

         Start-AIPScan